jgnewman/heathen/README.md

 keep things like variable reassignment.
 As a result, the generated code is smaller and easier for someone looking at it to figure out and debug.
 It's a different tool for different kinds of jobs.

+### Why'd you call it Heathen?

+Because I've done everything in my power to offend the syntactically religious.
+OO diehards should hate it for the S expressions.
+Old school Lispers should hate the fact that it's multi-paradigm.
+However, if you enjoy being a heathen, you may enjoy this.

 ### How do I get started?